coderefinery/presentations/talk.md

 ## Recommendations and ideas from the steering group

-- Follow-up with longer term perspective is recommended but several possible paths exist.
+- Follow-up with longer term perspective is recommended but several possible paths exist:

 ### Lightweight path

-- Split into training part and infrastructure part.
+- .blue[Split into training part and infrastructure part].
 - Updating workshops and developing a long-term operational plan for the services.